tfgg/yournextmep/_candidates/eu2014/libdem/angelika-schneider.md

 person: angelika-schneider
 region: north-east
 party: libdem
-title: North East - Liberal Democrats - Angelika Schneider
+title: Angelika Schneider is running for MEP in North East for the Liberal Democrats
 incumbent: false
 ---